appbaseio/reactive-manual/content/docs/map-components/GeoDistanceSlider.md

 1. customize the look and feel with `className`, `style`,
 2. update the underlying DB query with `customQuery`,
 3. connect with external interfaces using `beforeValueChange`, `onValueChange` and `onQueryChange`.
+4. specify how options should be filtered or updated using `react` prop.
+5. add the following [synthetic events](https://reactjs.org/events.html) to the underlying `input` element:
+    - onBlur
+    - onFocus
+    - onKeyPress
+    - onKeyDown
+    - onKeyUp
+    - autoFocus

 ```js
 <GeoDistanceSlider